mikkovihonen/sparklambda/readme.md

 Spark Lambda is a POC for an "API Gateway" for AWS lambda functions that could be useful in some cases where calling lambdas might be otherwise difficult.

+The POC is implemented as Sparkjava application that is built with Maven and produces a "fat" .jar file.

 ## Prerequisites

 For your environment you're going to need Java and Maven.